 And don’t worry, you don’t have to be a CAD expert.
 You just have to find the right home design program with an easy-to-use interface and the features you need.
 Modern programs like these have simplified the design process and made it easier to land new clients with stunning project presentations.

-Let’s see how to make architectural drawings for a residential home with Cedreo, a powerful, yet easy-to-use home design software.
+Check out the following tips for how to make architectural drawings for a residential home with Cedreo — a powerful, yet easy-to-use home design software.

 Define property boundaries